 26.2 Ratio of Apprentices

-a) Subject to Article 26.2 b) below, the ratio of apprentices employed by the Employer may be a minimum of one (1) Apprentice to each five (5) Journeymen Operating Engineers in his employ, but in all cases, the ratio shall be a minimum of one (1) Apprentice to each ten (10) Journeymen Operating Engineers or as otherwise authorized in writing by the Union.
+a) Subject to Article 26.2 b) below, the ratio of apprentices employed by the Employer may be a minimum of one (1) Apprentice to each five (5) Journeypersons Operating Engineers in their employ, but in all cases, the ratio shall be a minimum of one (1) Apprentice to each ten (10) Journeypersons Operating Engineers or as otherwise authorized in writing by the Union.

 b) (i) For all equipment in Article 26.1 c) (i) with a capacity of 70 tons and over, for all equipment in Article 26.1 c) (ii) with a capacity of over 80 tons, and for all equipment in Article 26.1 c) (iii) and (iv) with a capacity of 90 tons and over, the ratio of apprentices to journeymen shall be one to one.